Small-town developer building tomorrow's tech

 Front-end Web Development

-Ten years with frameworks as they’ve come and gone: BackboneJS, EmberJS, ReactJS, AngularJS.
+Ten years with frameworks as they’ve come and gone: Previously BackboneJS & EmberJS, and now ReactJS & AngularJS.
 I build interfaces that work when the connection is solid and degrade gracefully when it isn’t.

 Natural Language Processing

-I’ve trained and deployed PyTorch text classifiers via REST APIs, built hierarchical loss functions for nuanced classification, experimented with topic modeling (multi-grain, hierarchical pachinko allocation), and written information extractors from dependency tree rules.
+I’ve trained and deployed PyTorch text classifiers via REST APIs trained on hierarchical loss functions, bulk evaluated corpuses with topic models, written information extractors from dependency tree rules, and used semantic embeddings for retrieval and classification.
 I like the puzzle of teaching machines to find meaning in messy human language.

 Operations Research